jefflongo/vscode-better-copy-paste/README.md

-# Paste and Indent
+# Copy/Paste and Indent

-Paste and Indent enables intelligent pasting of copied text such that it is automatically aligned to the current indentation level.
+Copy/Paste and Indent enables intelligent pasting of copied text such that it is automatically aligned to the current indentation level.
 There are several other extensions which attempt to serve a similar purpose; I found that none of them worked quite right, so I made my own.

 ## Installation